cath-ly/Spotify-Monthly-Tracker-Web-App/README.md

 The most challenging part of the project was creating the initial connection between the web application and the API and navigating GET requests within the API. - Nick Wu

-Challenges for me was relearning to code and getting used to Typescript.
-Had to do research to learn and teach my self the process of using react. -Nakra Ath-Ly
+The most challenging part for is relearning to code and getting used to Typescript.
+Had to do research to learn and teach my self the process of using react.
+Learning how API can gather information just from the information that we have stored and it can collect the data and provide our framework with the data stored. - Nakra Ath-Ly
 ## What did I learn
 From this project, we learned a little more about the Software Development Life Cycle as we tried to mimic how a project would be done in a professional setting.
 We also learned more about APIs and how to incorporate them into web applications.
 With this project, we hope to expand on it by incorporating an extended listening history and analyzing listening habits throughout a year.
 We also look forward to implementing a song recommendation feature based off the user's listening trends. - Nick Wu

 As I mentioned in the Challenges section, I learned about the versatility of these modern frameworks.
 I was able to get a deeper understanding of the code through TypeScript, further my knowledge of API integration, and understand best practices for industry standard programming. - Chantakrak Ath-Ly

-I learned alot of information that i had to retain.
-I learned typescript  and gaining some API knowledge.
-From this project I can see how music taste changes in a monthly basis or stays the same. -Nakra Ath-Ly
+I relearned alot of information that I had to retain from classes I learned from school.
+First time trying to use a software as big as spotify and trying to store the data correctly into out API.
+API can be really useful from what I learn and has multiple purposes allowing us developers to make a place for it most of the time. - Nakra Ath-Ly